 Do a search on the advisor's name in the OCLC Authority File.
 If there is not an authorized form of the

-advisor's name, do a search on the name in Millennium and use the most common form of the name.
+advisor's name, do a search on the name in Sierra and use the most common form of the name.

 - 793 0_: Add a 793 note which includes the